gtbu/Typesetter5.1.1-CE/README.md

-* This is a continuation of my archived Typesetter 5.11b2 (https://github.com/gtbu/Typesetter5.1.1b2), which is an improved fork of Typesetter5.1.1b1(https://github.com/Typesetter/Typesetter)
+* This Typesetter 5 - version is an improved fork of Typesetter 5.1.1b1(https://github.com/Typesetter/Typesetter)

-This Typesetter 5 - version contains the newest security issues and some small modifications and updates.
+It contains the newest security issues and some small modifications and updates and runs with php 5.6+ up to php 7.3.
+(5.4+ , if less and scss-compilers are not used, or with activated old compilers by renaming  css-old.php and renaming 5.6 to 5.4 in the common.php)

 It is as well under GPL 2.1 license(https://www.gnu.org/licenses/old-licenses/lgpl-2.1.de.html).

-It runs with php 5.6+ up to php 7.3.
-(5.3+ , if less and scss-compilers are not used, or with activated old compilers by renaming  css-old.php and renaming 5.6 to 5.3 in the common.php)

 * This version contains ckeditor 4.62.
 At http://typesetter5.bplaced.net/Ckeditor You find all higher ckeditor versions !
 * It contains the newest sass-compiler for bootstrap 4.x  (php 5.6+ )